 and what you will learn on the course.

-Students undertake a project in collaboration with branding firms as part of their consultancy-based dissertation option.
+You will undertake a project in collaboration with branding firms as part of your consultancy-based dissertation option.

 Brunel Business School won the Times Higher Education Awards Business School of the Year 2013

-Besides formal teaching and the Professional Practise, students are exposed to the myriad of practical applications of the theories taught, such as:
+Besides formal teaching and the Professional Practice, you are exposed to the myriad of practical applications of the theories taught, such as:

-Led by John Balmer, a world-renowned expert in corporate branding and identity, the former CREAM has built on a well-established background in corporate branding, identity and marketing.
-MCBM is leading the way in developing international research into corporate heritage identity and branding (John Balmer and Weifeng Chen) – an underexplored concept that has potential to offer powerful symbolic and cultural value in a global, commercial context that is increasingly disengaged from the past.
+Professor John M. T. Balmer is Director of the Marketing and Corporate Branding Management research group who is widely regarded as a world-renowned expert in corporate branding, corporate marketing, corporate identity and corporate heritage.
+Pioneering research within the MCBM group includes international research into corporate heritage identity and branding (John M.T.
+Balmer and Dr Weifeng Chen) – an underexplored concept that has potential to offer powerful symbolic and cultural value in a global, commercial context that is increasingly disengaged from the past.
 Recent publications on the above have appeared in European Journal of Marketing and Journal of Business Research.

 Corporate Advisory Board